 The series inspired 2 musicals, with the voice cast of the anime reprising their roles, something pretty unusual but, at the same time, cool.
 Aoi reprised his role in both musicals.

 Shouta Aoi’s first-ever live-action role on TV was as Shiro Oide in Dimension High School.
 Aoi also did narration for this show.

 WEST SIDE STORY (2019)

-In 2019, Aoi was casted as Tony in the world-renowned musical – getting its very first Japanese musical adaptation -, WEST SIDE STORY.
+In 2019, Aoi was cast as Tony in the world-renowned musical – getting its very first Japanese musical adaptation -, WEST SIDE STORY.

-His role as Tony was double casted, with him splitting acting duties with fellow male seiyuu and KING RECORDS solo artist, Mamoru Miyano.
+His role as Tony was double cast, with him splitting acting duties with fellow male seiyuu and KING RECORDS solo artist, Mamoru Miyano.

-In 2019, Shouta Aoi was casted in the original TV drama, REAL⇔FAKE.
+In 2019, Shouta Aoi was cast in the original TV drama, REAL⇔FAKE.